 TeVPA is committed to providing a harassment-free environment for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, nationality, or religion.

 Harassment includes offensive verbal comments or jokes related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Attendees violating these rules may be asked to leave the event at the sole discretion of the conference organizers.

-The AAS and APS have produced detailed statements laying out the standards of our community as pertains to bullying and harassment of others.
+The AAS, APS, and SKA Collaboration have produced detailed statements laying out the standards of our community as pertains to bullying and harassment of others.
 We will follow these guidelines in all conference activities.
-Full statements can be found on the AAS and APS websites.
+Full statements can be found on the AAS, APS, and SKA websites.